 Ahh globalisation, the watch word for businesses for so long and now challenged as relevant in a world keen to close it’s borders.
 When we first penned this article not so long ago, it was essential that leaders understand their role and capabilities within this global view and remain adaptive to the changing marketplace and recognise the commercial value inherent in that change.
 Is that that still true?

 You can no longer ignore the potential gain (or loss!) to be derived from a single tweet any less than the potential loss from an incoherent strategic vision.

 This is forcing leaders to step forward into the limelight, and those that are commercially thriving under this scrutiny have done so by introducing a transparency to their interactions with the world.

 This transparency is essential because they depend upon people they will never meet, suppliers or partners in different businesses and they will have an increasing reliance on their peer network, both within their existing business and their competitors.

-they highlighted six capabilities that these successful leaders exhibit:
+highlight six capabilities that these successful leaders exhibit:

 - Attraction & Orchestration

 - Drawing the Line

 What we’ve found fascinating is how tightly their research has overlapped with our understanding of entrepreneurship, and what makes entrepreneurs so commercially astute.
 Increasingly we are being asked to identify people with entrepreneurial flair, to lead large businesses to success – hence the growing popularity of the term intrepreneur.